Announcement Trusted Radiation Monitoring Since 1949

 Share

-X-rays are a daily occurrence for both staff and patients in the dentist office.
-For this reason, dental offices that make use of a handheld x-ray unit typically require radiation monitoring.
-When using handheld devices, safety is of the utmost importance.
 If an error or malfunction were to occur, it poses a greater safety risk to the worker than a conventional x-ray method.
 This greater risk is due to the fact that the workers cannot distance themselves from the device (as they can with a conventional dental x-ray method).

+While handheld devices typically feature a lower output dose rate, taking the necessary safety measures are crucial.
 In this article, we will discuss radiation safety in the dental office setting, protections & liability, available technology, and recommendations & solutions.

-The Importance of a Radiation Safety Program
+The Importance of a Radiation Safety Program: ALARA

 The main principle of radiation safety is referred to as “ALARA.”
 ALARA is an acronym that stands for “as low as reasonably achievable.”
 This means that the goal of a radiation safety program is to keep worker radiation doses as low as possible.